rkotze/rkotze.github.io/_posts/2018-06-15-iterators-generators-async.md

 excerpt_separator: <!--more-->
 ---

-For an object to become an Iterable it needs to implement the minimum interface required, which is an object with a `next` method returning an object with the properties `value` and `done`.
+For an object to become an iterator it needs to know how to access values in a collection and keeping track of its position in the list.
+This is achieved by an object implementing a `next` method and returning the next value in the sequence.
+This method should return an object containing two properties `value` and `done`.
 It must have the `[Symbol.iterator]` as well as this is key to using JavaScripts `for..of` loop.

 Example of defining an iterator